Michael Poole

 If the due diligence process will involve a site visit, make sure that your physical location is well maintained and that any necessary repairs or improvements are completed prior to the visit.

 Prepare to be upfront and transparent about any potential issues or risks associated with your business.
 It is better to disclose these issues early on rather than confront them when the buyer raises questions during the due diligence process.
+Getting ready for pre-sale due diligence can help you identify and address these risks proactively.
 Helping a potential buyer understand the risks and how to mitigate them yields the best chance for a successful sale.
 Hiding potential liabilities erodes trust and will almost certainly kill the deal.

 Most people approach EBITDA adjustments the same way they approach tax write-offs—in an aggressive, yet defensible, manner.
 But there is no faster way to lose credibility with a buyer than to be overly aggressive in recasting or inflating your EBITDA.
 When trust is lost, value declines, and nobody wins.
 Work with your accountant or CFO along with your investment banker to ensure your adjusted EBITDA serves your interests but is also fair and accurate.
 Keep track of expenses, and make sure you have documentation to support your adjustments.
 The buyer will insist on seeing proof that these adjustments are real.

 Normalized net working capital is something buyers and sellers have been negotiating for years.
+Understanding how a buyer values your business can provide insight into how working capital adjustments influence their perspective.
 If you can ensure that your business has had no significant declines or leaps in working capital in the months leading up to the transaction, that will make the determination of NWC easier at closing.
 Your investment banker can help you address this early in the due diligence process.
 For example, if you have invested too much in NWC, your investment banker can guide you through correcting this so buyers can see your business operating with lower working capital requirements.
 The buyer won’t accept lower levels of working capital without proof that the business can be run this way.

 Largest Transactions Closed